 You can use the name availability tool to search for the type of entity you want to register and the business name to find the name that you are looking for.
 You could also search for the SCC ID of the company to see if the business name has been reserved.

-How to conduct a Virginia Secretary-of-State Corporation Entity Search
+How to conduct a Virginia Secretary of State Entity Search

 - Click “search” on the Virginia Secretary Of State’s page for business information.